NouraAlahmadi12/ToDoList-App/README.md

 # ToDoList-App

 # OverView

  - It's project that List your task

- # User story
+ # Usage

- - As user i can add task
+ - can add task
- - As user i can Delete Task
+ - can Delete Task
- - As user i can Update Task
+ - can Update Task
- - As user i can Delete List
+ - can Delete List

  # Favorit Function

  - ShowError -> when the user keep the Field empty it will show an massege error

  # Technical

  - Use model includ one struct for Task , one class for List
  - Add Task ViewController -> (Add Task - Update Task - ShowError)
  - Task Table ViewControoler -> ( show the Cuustom Cell - Delete one Cell - Delet All List)